Flight Lieutenant Geoffrey Richard Henry Talbot, RNAS

 Death of his Parents 2

 On 26th January 1912, Geoffrey’s mother Emily, aged 59, died suddenly and unexpectedly of a cerebral haemorrhage.
-In June 1913, less than 18 months later, his father Alfred, aged 65, died of pneumonia compounded by heart problems.
+Then, in June 1913, less than 18 months later, his father Alfred, aged 65, died of pneumonia compounded by heart problems.
 Both are buried in Little Gaddesden churchyard.
-By the outbreak of war, Geoffrey’s brother Humphrey was head of the family.
+By the outbreak of war, Geoffrey’s brother Humphrey Talbot was head of the family.

 Geoffrey Volunteers for the Royal Naval Air Service 3